openmsr/CAD_to_OpenMC/README.md

     <dt>angular_tolerance</dt>
         <dd>Relative angular mesh tolerance (cq/stl backend) Lower this to get a better angular resolution.</dd>
     <dt>refine</dt>
-        <dd>After the initial meshing step is done, should the mesh be refined.
-This option has more than one meaning.
-If the cq/stl-backend is active and refinement is non-zero or true, the mesh-refinment tool (mmg)[https://www.mmgtools.org] is called in sequence on each surface.
-If the gmsh-backend is active and refine is non-zero the gmsh-refinement tool is called on the full geometry the given number of times.
-A value of true simply does refinement once.</dd>
+        <dd>After the initial meshing step is done, should the mesh be refined?

+This option has more than one meaning depending on which backend you have chosen.
+- If the cq/stl-backend is active and the *refine* option is non-zero or True, the mesh-refinment tool (mmg)[https://www.mmgtools.org] is called in sequence on each surface.
+- If the gmsh-backend is active and the *refine* option is non-zero the gmsh-refinement tool is called on the full geometry the given number of times.
+A value of True is the same as setting the option to 1, i.e. it triggers a single loop through the refinement algorithm.</dd>
 </dl>

 # Advanced example